Water Eliminator Removes Water

 The Water Eliminator

-If you store gasoline or diesel fuel for use in equipment, operate a boat, RV, backup power generators, farming or construction equipment, you need the Water Eliminator®, the most cost effective way to remove water from Gasoline, Diesel Fuel, Fuel Oil, Kerosene or Hydraulic Fluid.
+If you store gasoline or diesel fuel for use in equipment, operate a boat, RV, backup power generators, farming or construction equipment, you need the Water Eliminator®.
+It is the most cost effective way to remove water from Gasoline, Diesel Fuel, Fuel Oil, Kerosene or Hydraulic Fluid.

 The Water Eliminator® presents an easy and economical solution for removing water from tanks used to store fuel, whether the tanks are installed on equipment, fuel stored in day tanks to meet surge demand, or larger storage tanks.
 Maintaining fuel free from water reduces the potential for microbial contamination and accumulation of sludge in tanks.
 The Water Eliminator® is available in various sizes for engine service, fuel transfer tanks, home heating oil tanks, and large fuel storage tanks.